 2. Create an app client

-An app client will specify how your app will authenticate with your user’s pool.
-We can choose a client → cogito authentication flow, client → server → cognito flow, or even a custom flow.
+An app client specifies how your app will authenticate with your user pool.
+You can choose a client → Cognito authentication flow, client → server → Cognito flow, or even a custom flow.

 For more detail, refer to this guide: Configuring a user pool app client